Leyland Cypress (Cuprocyparis leylandii)

-The leyland cypress is a hybrid between the Monterey cypress (Cupressus macrocarpa) and the nootka false cypress (Chamaecyparis nootkatensis).
-It is a fast growing tree with a tight pyramidal shape and has feathery blue-green needles.
+The leyland cypress is a hybrid of the Monterey cypress (Cupressus macrocarpa) and the nootka false cypress (Chamaecyparis nootkatensis).
+It is a fast-growing tree with a tight pyramidal shape and has feathery blue-green needles.
 The leyland cypress is popularly used for hedging and screening purposes.

 Family: Cupressaceae (Cypress)

 Characteristics: Needles are blue-green, flat, and feathery.
 Cones are dark brown, with 8 scales each.
 Bark is red-brown.
 This tree has a tight columnar shape and is very dense.
 It grows 60-70 feet high and 6-12 feet wide.

 Foliage: Evergreen (foliage present year round)

 Geographic Origin: Hybrid

 Cultivation Notes: Requires medium maintenance.
 Does best in full sun.
 Prefers moist and well-drained soils.

 Sources: Dirr, Morton Arboretum, Missouri Botanical Garden